SergeyPostnikov/api4/README.md

  - create .env file on project directory
  - make a record formatted as "NASA_API_KEY=YUORTOKEN"

- - register yourbot on botfather telegram
+ - register your bot on botfather telegram
  - get personal token
  - add a record formatted as "TELEGRAM_API_KEY=YUORTOKEN"
  - add a record "PUB_PERIOD_HRS=4"